Information for Researchers who wish to use the Introductory Psychology Research Participation Pool (Subject Pool)

 ADDING YOUR STUDY

 You can add either a lab study or an online study.
 Online studies can be created within the Experiment Management System using a point-and-click interface, or you can use a study hosted on an external website (such as Qualtrics).
-Almost all researchers use Qualtrics or some other external (external to Sona Systems) survey site, so be sure to choose "Online Exernal Study" as the study type and NOT "Online Survey Study."
+Almost all researchers use Qualtrics or some other external (external to Sona Systems) survey site, so be sure to choose "Online External Study" as the study type and NOT "Online Survey Study."
 After adding your study to the system be sure to make the study "Active".
 Then click the link to email the administrator and request that the study be Approved.
 Once the study is Approved and Active, participants will be able to see signup slots that you post for it.

 For online studies, be sure participants have the option to leave unanswered any questions they do not want to answer unless you have IRB approval to require that all questions be answered (See the LRB FAQ).
 If you do allow them to leave a question unanswered, the best approach is to make answering each question mandatory before submitting the survey, but include "I prefer not to answer" as an answer option.